postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

     }
 ```

-> <b>Notice that we must implement the abstract base OverideMethod() </b>
+> <b>Note that we must implement the abstract base OverrideMethod() </b>

-Field or property targets would lead us to this.
+For field or property targets, we would use this:

 ```c#
 using Metalama.Framework.Aspects;